What does end of financial year mean?

 Talk to your accountant

-- a list of your debtors and creditors as of 30 June
+- a list of debtors and creditors as at 30 June

-- if your business is listed, your company’s stock value as of 30 June
+- your company’s stock value as at 30 June

-- a list of your assets, including purchase date and price
+- a list of assets, including purchase date and price

-- a summary of all payments made to your contractors
+- a summary of all payments made to contractors

-- an overview of all loans owed by your company, including the total interest paid in the fiscal year and their balance as of 30 June
+- an overview of all loans owed by your company, including the total interest paid in the financial year and their balance as at 30 June

 - a list of your insurance policies and cover details

-- a list of superannuation payments made for your staff
+- a list of superannuation payments made for employees

-- a list of your petty cash expenditure during the fiscal year
+- a list of petty cash expenditure during the financial year

 - a copy of any leases of premises where applicable